xwmx/nb/README.md

 NB_COLOR_THEME is currently set to raspberry

-Enter a new value, unset to set to the default value, or q to quit..
+Enter a new value, unset to set to the default value, or q to quit.
 Value:
 ```